What’s wrong with these images?

 You can apply the same open-loop principle to your work

 Don’t give the brain what it wants!
 Try not to leave a piece of work at a place where you’ve finished a part or section of it.
-Once you’ve completed part of it, your mind will put it aside, and you’ll find it hard to get traction when you restart.
+Once you’ve completed part of it, your mind will put it aside, and you’ll find it more difficult to get traction when you restart.
 Far better to stop when you’re excited and interested because your mind will be eager to maintain the momentum and get back to it.

 Here you go!